Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 After lunch we had the opportunity to do a tour of the bridge with Rob.
 Later in the afternoon Clive gave a presentation on “Vanuatu- Divided by Colonialism – United by Kastom”.

 The breeze stayed with us over night as we approached Tanna Island.
 Everyone was hopeful that we would be able to make a landing and visit the volcano.
-After breakfast Senior Captain Gary gave a presentation on some of the planned cruises for Coral Expeditions, including the 2020 Circumnavigation of Australia.
-He also spoke of the launching of the new ship Coral Geographer early in 2021 and the planned expeditions into the India Ocean.
+After breakfast Captain Gary gave a presentation on some of the planned cruises for Coral Expeditions, including the 2020 Circumnavigation of Australia.
+He also spoke of the launching of the new ship Coral Geographer early in 2021 and the planned expeditions into the Indian Ocean.
 We finally cruised into Port Resolution and found that there was enough shelter from the weather to make a safe landing.

 Soon after an early lunch we were ashore and being welcomed by the local villagers with Custom Dances.
 We then loaded a fleet of vehicles for our trip up to Mt Yasur to view the volcano.
 After a bumpy ride through the luxuriant vegetation we arrived at the black ash covered slopes of the rumbling volcano.
-From various sites around the rim of the volcano we could see the red hot lava chambers and the steady belching of the glowing lava from the mouth of the volcano. strong smells of sulphur could be smelt as the wind eddied around us and pushed the smoke form the eruptions into our faces.
+From various sites around the rim of the volcano we could see the red hot lava chambers and the steady belching of the glowing lava from the mouth of the volcano. strong smells of sulphur could be smelt as the wind eddied around us and pushed the smoke from the eruptions into our faces.

 Next we travelled back down to one of the villages in Port Resolution to visit a local school.
 After their lovely welcome with songs the Captain made a presentation to the school of needed classroom materials.
 We then travelled a short distance to the Cultural Centre where we were guided around the village experiencing a range of cultural activities.
 Finally we returned to ship for well deserved pre-dinner drinks.
 Clive gave a recap of our day’s activities before Steve outlined our final day of exploration.

 Breakfast was enjoyed as we approached Nguna Island.
 We were in sheltered waters, but the skies looked quite ominous.
 Sure enough the rain began to fall quite heavily before we headed ashore to begin our exploration of the island.
 We were the first cruise ship to visit this island with its lovely sandy beaches.
 Despite the rain, we were given a very warm welcome by the local villagers, with a lovely sing-sing.
-After the welcome speaches, one group left with guides to explore Mt Marao, a two and a half hour walk, while the remainder were taken on a very informative tour of the local village. we were shown the village meeting place, the church, the local school (with a special welcome song sung by all the students in the rain) and two types of kitchen preparing the midday meal.
-We were made to feel very welcome, where ever we went in the village.
+After the welcome speeches, one group left with guides to explore Mt Marao, a two and a half hour walk, while the remainder were taken on a very informative tour of the local village.
+We were shown the village meeting place, the church, the local school (with a special welcome song sung by all the students in the rain) and two types of kitchen preparing the midday meal.
+We were made to feel very welcome, wherever we went in the village.
 Finally we returned for a well earned lunch.
 The walkers from Mt Marao were late back because the track became too wet for their transport.
 This necessitated an extra forty minutes walking for the expeditioners.

 Eventually all had a bit of lunch before heading out to explore the coral reef which had become a marine protected area looked after by the locals.
 The snorkelers were rewarded with some excellent coral gardens and a great diversity of marine life associated with the reef.
 A very rewarding final dive for the trip was a great way to finish our in water explorations.
 Later in the afternoon we had a photo recap of the trip before Captain Nathan’s Farewell Drinks.
 Our final dinner aboard ship was a delicious roast prepared by our excellent chefs.